Automatic Search for Model Quantization

 The Model Quantizer utilizes existing APIs to perform the quantization process, producing a quantized model as output.

-Evaluator After the model is quantized, the evaluator assesses its performance based on certain metrics.
+After the model is quantized, the evaluator assesses its performance based on certain metrics.
 There are two possible evaluation scenarios: 1.
 Custom Evaluator: If you provide an evaluator, it is used to measure the performance of the quantized model.
-The evaluator is expected to include a test dataset, execution runtime details (such as ONNX model execution), and a metric for evaluation (for example, accuracy, inference speed).
-2. Built-in Evaluator: If no custom evaluator is provided, the built-in evaluator is used.
+The evaluator is expected to include a test dataset, execution runtime details (such as ONNX model execution), and a metric for evaluation (for example, accuracy, inference speed).2.
+Built-in Evaluator: If no custom evaluator is provided, the built-in evaluator is used.
 This evaluator relies on a test dataset (for example, a pre-defined datareader for quantization tasks) and calculates metrics like L1 or L2 norm to evaluate the model’s performance.

 The evaluator returns the evaluation results, which are then used to guide the search process.